 The Unitarian Universalist Society of Oneonta (UUSO) is a congregation known for extending a warm welcome to all who visit.
 Please come and find out for yourself!
 Everyone is truly welcome at UUSO – everyone, regardless of age, sexual orientation, gender expression, race, ethnicity, class, background – however you identify and define yourself and your family, you can find a place here with us.
 Unitarian Universalism draws inspiration from both ancient sources and modern writings.
-Members and friends of the congregation identify with religious influences from Buddhism, Christianity, Taoism, Judaism, Humanism, Paganism, Atheism and Agnosticism, to name a few.
+Members and friends of the congregation identify with religious influences from Buddhism, Christianity, Taoism, Judaism, Humanism, Paganism, Atheism, and Agnosticism, to name a few.

-Sunday services, typically about an hour, begin at 10:30 am, and are held in the historic Chapin Memorial at 12 Ford Avenue in downtown Oneonta.
-Parking is available across the street in the Dietz Street Municipal parking lot.
-There are also handicap parking spaces in front of the church building, which is handicap accessible.
-Assistive hearing devices are available.
-When you visit, please dress as you feel comfortable; casual dress is fine, but there are also those who prefer more formal attire.
+Sunday services, typically about an hour, begin at 10:30 a.m., and are held in the Sanctuary of our historic Chapin Memorial Church at 12 Ford Avenue in downtown Oneonta.
+Free parking is available across the street in the Dietz Street Municipal parking lot as well as on the street itself.
+There are also a few handicap parking spaces indicated by signboards at the curb in front of the church building, which is handicap accessible by a ramp.
+Assistive audio is available in the Sanctuary through Hearing Loop.